 - Take a bite while at work, school or during the trip.
 Make canapes with various recipes for special gathering or event.

 - Imwell is one of the leading healthy snack brands from South Korea.
 If any delivery issue, please contact Amazon FBA (sometimes it makes mistake with the number of bags to deliver)

 If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you.
 Learn more.

 If you’re craving something more filling than a simple bagel with vegan cream cheese, there are tons of recipes for mouthwatering bagel sandwiches that will spark your culinary creativity and make you a happy, happy vegan.

 For something a bit heartier, try Rabbit and Wolves’ vegan breakfast bagel sandwich, which has all the flavors of an egg, cheese, and bacon sandwich with none of the animal cruelty.
-Paired with a hearty plant-based protein shake, this could be the perfect post-workout breakfast.
+Paired with a hearty shake with a spoon or two of plant-based protein powder, this could be the perfect post-workout breakfast.
+(9)